-Funded through the Sustainable Agriculture stream of the Australian Government’s National Landcare Program, the Port Phillip & Westernport CMA’s Regional Landcare Facilitator role works with agricultural industry groups, particularly those with existing environmental programs for their industry, in the Port Phillip and Western Port region to deliver a variety of activities that engage and support their constituent farmers to learn more about sustainable agriculture, indigenous values and their options for adoption of sustainable practices.
+Funded through the Sustainable Agriculture stream of the Australian Government’s National Landcare Program, the Regional Landcare Facilitator works with agricultural industry groups in the Port Phillip and Western Port region, particularly those with existing environmental programs for their industry, to deliver a variety of activities that engage and support their constituent farmers to learn more about sustainable agriculture, indigenous values and the adoption of sustainable practices.

 Compost Under Vines Trial